OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 2. From a Jailbroken device:

     If you don't have the original IPA, then you need a jailbroken device where you will install the app (e.g. via App Store).
 Once installed, you need to extract the app binary from memory and rebuild the IPA file.
-Because of DRM, the file is encrypted when it is stored on the iOS device, so simply pulling the binary from the Bundle (either through SSH or Objection) will not be successful.
+Because of DRM, the app binary file is encrypted when it is stored on the iOS device, so simply pulling it from the Bundle (either through SSH or Objection) will not be sufficient to reverse engineer it.

 The following shows the output of running class-dump on the Telegram app, which was directly pulled from the installation directory of the iPhone:

 ```bash
 $ class-dump Telegram